 To comply with school law, a child must be five years of age on or before September 1 of a given year to be eligible to enter kindergarten in August of that year.
 Parents are required to present a copy of a certified birth certificate at the time of registration as well as comply with the registration requirements.
-Kindergarten Round-Up typically takes place in late February, although parents may register children during school hours any time the district administration office is open.
+Parents of Kindergarten children will need to register at the district office.

-Lost and Found
+Lost-and-Found

 There is a lost and found container at each school.
 Unclaimed items will be donated to charitable organizations approximately three times per year.
-Parents/guardians are strongly encouraged to label all school clothing.
+Parents/guardians are strongly encouraged to label all school clothing and have their child check the containers for their lost items.